sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/ngs_data_qc.md

 ## Tool(s)

 We will be using FastQC tool to carry out quality control on reads.
-If you do not have this tool in your local machine, you can download them from a docker repository using the command: `docker pull staphb/fastqc`
+If you do not have this tool in your local machine, you can download them from a Docker repository using the command: `docker pull staphb/fastqc`

 ![Pulling FastQC Docker Image 1](/img/fastqc_1.png "Pulling FastQC Docker Image 1")
 ![Pulling FastQC Docker Image 2](/img/fastqc_2.png "Pulling FastQC Docker Image 2")